Morgan Stevens

 Morgan Stevens (October 16, 1951 – January 26, 2022) was an American actor, primarily seen on television.

 Biography

 Stevens played Paul Northridge in one episode of The Waltons and in three reunion movies.
-In A Wedding on Walton's Mountain, Northridge married Erin Walton (Mary Elizabeth McDonough), and appeared in two subsequent movies, Mother's Day on Walton's Mountain and A Day for Thanks on Walton's Mountain.
-He was Sam Stodder (John-Boy's hospital roommate) in another episode.
+In A Wedding on Walton's Mountain, the character of Northridge married Erin Walton (Mary Elizabeth McDonough), and he appeared in Mother's Day on Walton's Mountain and A Day for Thanks on Walton's Mountain.
+He was Sam Stadder (John-Boy's hospital roommate) in the Waiting episode S8 Ep 9.

 Stevens portrayed teacher David Reardon in two seasons of Fame (1982–1984).
-He then became Jack Gardner in the miniseries and subsequent series A Year in the Life (1986–1988).
+He then played Jack Gardner in the miniseries and subsequent series A Year in the Life (1986–1988).
 In 1995, he appeared in seven episodes of Melrose Place as Nick Diamond.